meetuparchive/mwp-cli/README.md

 module reloading, while the prod build is minified.

-This script does not clean the target directories - that behavior must be managed by the consumer application.
+This script does not clean the target directories - that behavior must be managed by the CLI consumer.

 #### Synopsis